What Orchid is This?

 - How knowing what each genus is will help you

-- How to identify each orchid (the common ones)
+- How to identify each orchid (the 5 most common ones)

 - How to correctly know a genus and species